Andrew Ensbey, Brisbane City Council

 All of these issues needed careful consideration if the project was going to succeed, and it needed a robust process.

-I am a firm believer in good project management practises.
-Without them it is difficult to plot a project’s future through the maze of issues that will confront it.
+I am a firm believer in good project management practices.
+Without them, it is difficult to plot a project’s future through the maze of issues that will confront it.
 The following is an outline of the key steps in sequence as applied to this project.

-Establish governance model – Decide right upfront who is going to call the shots.
+Establish governance model – Decide right up front who is going to call the shots.
 Who will play what role?
 What approvals are needed?
-Will the community be given power to decide or advise?
+Will the community be given the power to decide or advise?

 Develop a communication plan – Plan how all stakeholders will be involved.
 What are their key interest areas?
 What is the goal of the project?
 What are the key messages?